Services We Offer:

 Medical License: 6801070146, issued in the state of Michigan

-She is a participant in Medicare Physician Quality Reporting System (PQRS) Incentive Program.
+She is a participant in the Medicare Physician Quality Reporting System (PQRS) Incentive Program.

-• Extensive training in Medicare Electronic Health Record (EHR) Incentive Program.
+• Extensive training in the Medicare Electronic Health Record (EHR) Incentive Program.

 • Medicare Electronic Prescribing (Rx) Incentive Program